 Variety of Group-Friendly Hotels

 More than a dozen area hotels, inns and resorts cater to groups, meetings and independent leisure travelers.
 Many offer wine, golf, theater and dining packages.
 For complete information and RFP assistance, contact the Solvang Conference &Visitors Bureau www.SolvangUSA.com or toll-free 1-800-468-6765.

 The charming Hønen is a replica of a circa 1915 streetcar trolley drawn by two Belgian draft horses, giving fun-filled twenty-minute tours of the village.
 Stop into Solvang Visitor Center (1639 Copenhagen) to check out current schedules, routes, times and fees or contact the Visitors Bureau for more details.

-Solvang, CA, has more than a dozen wine tasting rooms and there are 80 wineries in the Santa Ynez Valley.
+Solvang, CA, has more than twenty wine tasting rooms and there are more than 120 wineries in the Santa Ynez Valley.

 Bring your group to Santa Ynez Valley Wine Country.
 Solvang is ideally suited for weddings, reunions, VIP conferences and much, much more!